mariodavid/mariodavid.github.io/_posts/2019-04-27-dont-squash-your-business-logic.md

 {% include hover-image.html image="entity-interface-right.png" class="shadow" description="Dependencies between classes after the dependency inversion" %}

 Note, that this architectural changes does not come for free.
 It adds additional burden, especially if there are a lot of entities.
-Therefore it is not a silver bullet.
+But instead of just mirroring every getter of all entities into their corresponding interface counterpart, it is probably worth thinking about what actual interface is needed from a _real domain logic_ perspectic.
+Most likely not everything that is available in the entities is needed in this interface.
+But still it will be more effort - so it is not a silver bullet either.
+But as there is not silver bullet anyways, and Software architecture is all about trade-offs - this one is just another one of those.

 ### Summary